instrumentisto/rust-incubator/4_zero2prod/README.md

 These steps contain exercises for the [Zero To Production](https://www.zero2prod.com/index.html) Book.
 Folders are named after the chapters in the book.
 Files in these folders are named like that: *chapter*_*subchapter*.
 The files contain exercises which you should do **after** reading the corresponding subchapter.

+### How to make pull requests

+Make pull requests with solutions like you'd make for your project.
+Don't copy-paste everything into a new pr.
+Reuse old files.

 - [Tests organization](https://doc.rust-lang.org/book/ch11-03-test-organization.html)
 - [More Testable Code with Hexagonal Architecture](https://m.youtube.com/watch?v=ujb_O6myknY)
 - [Ready for changes with Hexagonal Architecture](https://netflixtechblog.com/ready-for-changes-with-hexagonal-architecture-b315ec967749)